sabertazimi/awesome-thesis-notes/basicThesisNotes.md

 The entire software stack of system libraries, language runtime, and applications is compiled into a single bootable VM image that runs directly on a standard hypervisor:

 *   (SOSP'95 Exokernel) By targeting a standard hypervisor, unikernels avoid the hardware compatibility problems encountered by traditional library OSs
+*   (SOSP'97 Flux OSKit) provided as a series of component libraries
 *   (ASPLOS'11 Drawbridge) By eschewing backward compatibility, unikernels address cloud services rather than desktop applications
 *   (EuroSys'06/07 Singularity) By targeting the commodity cloud with a library OS, unikernels can provide greater performance and improved security compared to Singularity
 *   (VEE'07 Libra) unikernels are more highly-specialised single-purpose appliance VMs that directly integrate communication protocols